Vincent-class/Haircutsforhounds/README.md

 The name of this corporation is Haircuts for Hounds Inc.

 Article II—Duration and Dissolution
 This corporation shall exist perpetually unless dissolved.
-Upon dissolution of the corporation, assets shall be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Internal Revenue Code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.
+Upon dissolution of the corporation, assets shall be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Internal Revenue Code.
 Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction in the county in which the principal office of the corporation is then located, exclusively for such purposes or to such organization(s) as said court shall determine.

 Article III—Purpose
 This corporation is organized exclusively for charitable and educational purposes under Section 501(c)(3) of the Internal Revenue Code, including: